jboss/bom-builder-maven-plugin/README.md

 Usage
 -----
-The plugin is configure in the "plugins" section of the pom.
+The plugin is configured in the "plugins" section of the pom.

     <plugins>
       <plugin>